vislyhq/visly-state/website/docs/mutations.md

 ## Passing arguments to mutations

 Mutations will sometimes need additional information to perform their mutation.
-For example if you are updating the string of a stored variable you would need to pass the new string as an argument.
+For example, if you are updating the string of a stored variable, you would need to pass the new string as an argument.

 ```tsx
 import { state, useMutation } from '@visly/state